-Note: This post has been updated to feature our latest recommendations as of August 2018.
+Note: This post has been updated to feature our latest recommendations as of December 2018.

-When you pick up a Rexing dash cam, you are given the freedom to choose whichever class 10 micro SD card you prefer to use with your camera.
+When you pick up a Rexing dash cam, you are given the freedom to choose whichever UHS-I / Class 10 or higher microSD/SDHC/SDXC card you prefer to use with your camera.
 However, there are several important considerations when it comes to finding a card that meets your needs.
 With so many options out there, it’s essential to know which cards are going to stay reliable throughout thousands of hours of recording.
 For this reason, we conduct research so that we may recommend cards to use with our cameras which are intended to provide our users with the best possible value and experience.
 We hope that our recommendations can be a helpful resource for those looking to make an informed purchase, and we advise all our users to please consider our latest recommendations when choosing a card to use with their dash cam.

 For the price, you would be hard-pressed to find a comparable option to the Go! cards, which is why we’ve also made an effort to offer these cards at a discount when you purchase them alongside our cameras on Amazon.

-So, which micro SD card, and which memory capacity (16GB, 32GB, 64GB, etc.) would be right for you?
+So, which microSD card, and which memory capacity would be right for you?
 Well, we leave that decision up to you!
 We hope that we have helped you understand the factors to consider, so that you can choose the card which best suits your dash cam usage.

 To stay updated with our latest releases, updates, and blog posts, please get connected with us through Facebook, Twitter, as well as our email newsletter, which you may sign up for by using this link.